-The Facility for Arts Research (FAR), part of Florida State University’s College of Fine Arts, supports rigorous investigation and inquiry across artistic media and disciplines with a focus on technological innovation.
-FAR incorporates formLab, which gives artists, designers and scientists access to a variety of tools to engage in hybrid digital/physical practices, and Small Craft Advisory Press (SCAP), which blends traditional and digital printmaking processes to create collaborative artists’ books, and REBOOT, a laboratory that looks toward our culture’s production of waste as a point of departure for a critical engagement with technology.
-FAR’s mission is to develop and share arts research-related resources with Florida State University and the larger community, providing a variety of classroom experiences, residencies, exhibitions, internship/volunteer opportunities and workshops.
+The Facility for Arts Research (FAR), part of Florida State University’s College of Fine Arts, supports rigorous investigation and inquiry across artistic media and disciplines with a focus on collaboration.
+FAR incorporates Small Craft Advisory Press (SCAP), which blends traditional and digital printmaking processes to create collaborative artists’ books, REBOOT, a laboratory that looks toward our culture’s production of waste as a point of departure for a critical engagement with technology, and CommaBox, a collective that builds community through its pop-up shows, exhibitions, and annual boxed collections of small art objects.
+FAR’s mission is to develop and share arts research-related resources with Florida State University and the larger community, providing a variety of public lectures, residencies, exhibitions, and internship/volunteer opportunities.

 Founded in 2009 by Denise Bookwalter, Small Craft Advisory Press (SCAP) is an artists book press at Florida State University’s Facility for Arts Research (FAR) in Tallahassee, Florida.
 Originally housed in the basement of the Kellogg Research Building on Florida State University’s main campus, SCAP uses old and new print technologies — namely letterpress, 3d scanner, 3d printer and laser cutter — to create collaborative artists’ books.
 Our mission is to enable artists and scholars to create artists book editions that push the boundaries and traditions of the book arts.